01-edu/public/subjects/scores/README.md

 Lets play a little.

-Create a function named `score` that given a string, computes the score for that given string as a `u64`.
+Create a function named `score` that given a `&str`, computes the score for that given string as a `u64`.

 Each letter has a value, you just have to sum the values of the letters in the given string.